gs45y4y/edulearnschool/README.md

 |_____|
 # NOTICE:

-You CAN deploy to Vercel, Netlify, GitHub Pages, or Cloudflare Pages.
+You CAN deploy to Vercel, Netlify, GitHub Pages, Cloudflare Pages,<ul> OR </ul> you can CNAME https://edulearnschool.vercel.app

 <div align="center">